-These financial statements have been prepared on a historical cost basis, with the exception of the unrealized fair value gain on an interest rate swap, which is measured at fair value through profit or loss.
+These financial statements have been prepared on a historical cost basis, with the exception of the unrealized fair value gain (loss) on interest rate swap, which is measured at fair value through profit and loss.

 3. Key accounting judgments, estimates and assumptions: